jdderijke/MbusTCP-master/README.md

 orig_value: Value before scaling
 scaling: Scaling factor
 DR_startindex: Startindex of this  Data Record in the Variable Data Structure part of the response
-DR: The actual, undecoded, Data Record (Data Record Header + Data)
+DR: The actual, undecoded, Data Record (Data Record Header + Data) as a bytearray
 decoder: The used decoder

 Using extensive_mode one could decide to decode and scale the data outside of the MbusTcpMaster.